ga-dc/wdi5/w08/d02_homework.md

 https://github.com/ga-dc/trillo/tree/solution

-Walk through all of the Javascript in the code and add in comments saying **in plain English** what each portion does.
+Walk through all of the Javascript and add in comments saying **in plain English** what each portion does.

 ## Finally...